 Engineering Student Resources

-Engineering Resources
+Student Resources

 The School of Engineering provides free small study groups for foundational courses, such as MATH 104/125/126/127.
 Other courses are offered depending on tutor availability and experience.
 This service is available only for students in the School of Engineering.
-A weekly schedule of study groups/drop-in tutoring hours is available below.
-These study sessions are in LEEP2 on the second floor.
+A weekly schedule of study groups/drop-in tutoring hours is available each semester These study sessions are in LEEP2 on the second floor.

 The School of Engineering partners with departments that are foundational to undergraduate engineering student success.
 Hosted by the School of Engineering, we hold practice exam sessions to practice test-taking strategies, review content, and answer your questions with engineering tutors, engineering student organizations, and your professors.
 These are typically Sundays before big exams, in the late afternoon to evening.